Substance Use Disorder

 2. Provide a supporting letter from Chaplain Service Chief to verify all the following:

 a.
-Completion of three years of devoting 20% of one’s time in addiction/drug and alcohol work.
+Completion of three years of devoting 20% of one’s time in substance use disorder work.

 b.
-Completion of at least 50 drug and alcohol spiritual assessments.
+Completion of at least 50 substance use disorder spiritual assessments.

 c.
-Active participation in a substance abuse treatment team for three years.
+Active participation in a substance use disorder treatment team for three years.

 d.
-Conducting not less than one class a month on addiction and spirituality.
+Conducting not less than one class a month on substance use disorder and spirituality.

 3. Completion of one of the following: (Include documentation)